 The book is written in 3 parts.

-Part II describes how going to school causes the narrator's modulator to become overwhelmed and stressed by the overload of sensory information.
-The narrator's mom is a fount of wisdom and helps the little boy to understand what is happening and to find ways to deal with overwhelming sensory experiences.
+The narrator's mom wisely helps the little boy to understand what is happening and to find ways to deal with overwhelming sensory experiences.

 Part III describes what happens when a modulator "shuts down" through lack of stimulation or tiredness.
 Again, the narrator's mom helps him find ways to "wake Max up" and get him to focus again.

-All 3 parts of the book provide parents and therapists with opportunities to discuss the information given and help kids to make the connection with their own experiences and to develop their own strategies for coping with sensory "meltdowns", "not paying attention" and other symptoms of poor sensory modulation.
+All 3 sections of the book provide parents and therapists with opportunities to discuss the information given and help kids to make the connection with their own experiences and to develop their own strategies for coping with sensory "meltdowns", "not paying attention" and other symptoms of poor sensory modulation.

 I found this book informative and fascinating!
 I read it to all 3 of my kids in one sitting, although I had initially planned to read it to them separately and in small doses.
-They just did not want me to stop, and they really engaged with the information and the story.

 It was also really helpful for him identify for himself the senses that most easily get overwhelmed.